marcelocra/marcelocra/README.md

 **What I believe now:**

 - **Solid foundations matter**: Algorithms, system design, and architecture knowledge are essential to use AI tools effectively. **How will I know the AI gave me a good solution if I don't understand the bounds?**
-- **AI as a teammate**: LLMs serve as powerful productivity multipliers, yet human judgment on design and architecture remains essential.
+- **AI as a teammate**: LLMs are powerful productivity multipliers, but human judgment on design and architecture is still essential.
-- **Ship fast, maintain well**: High velocity with strong architectural oversight—not one or the other
+- **Ship fast, maintain well**: High velocity with strong architectural oversight, not one or the other
-- **Build in public**: I share my work openly—contributions welcome on all my repos.
+- **Build in public**: I share my work openly, contributions welcome on all my repos.
 Developer tools improve fastest when shaped by the community using them.

-**My path back to building:** After Google, I spent time in digital marketing—learning user psychology, sales copy, and how to take products to market.
+**My path back to building:** After Google, I spent time in digital marketing, learning user psychology, sales copy, and how to take products to market.
 That experience sharpened how I think about user-facing products.
 Now I'm back to what I do best: building.
 AI gives me the leverage to ship like a team, without leaving the keyboard.

 Feel free to: